feinmann/most-frequent-commands/README.md

 The tool integrates with fish shell to provide quick access to your most frequent commands:

-- `↑` (Up Arrow): Shows your most frequent command
-- `Ctrl+↑`: Shows your most frequent command
+- `Ctrl+Shift+↑`: Shows your most frequent command
-- `Shift+↑`: Shows your second most frequent command
+- `Ctrl+Shift+→`: Shows your second most frequent command
-- `Alt+↑`: Shows your third most frequent command
+- `Ctrl+Shift+←`: Shows your third most frequent command

 ## How It Works

 The tool reads your fish shell history file (`~/.local/share/fish/fish_history`), counts the frequency of each command, and allows you to quickly access them through keyboard shortcuts.

+## Troubleshooting

+If the commands are not showing up:

+1. Make sure you have some command history in fish shell
+2. Check if the history file exists at `~/.local/share/fish/fish_history`
+3. Try running `most-frequent-commands analyze --top 10` to see if it can read your history